psu13/mutable-hakyll/posts/measurement.md

 should be $|x_+\rangle = {1 \over \sqrt{2}} (|z_+\rangle + |z_-\rangle)$, which is why in the third and last box
 the $z$-spin is indeterminate again.

-Thus, we are led to ponder adding one more rule to the four we already had for how quantum mechanics works:
+Thus, we are led to ponder another rule to the four we already had for how quantum mechanics works:

 > Suppose we have a quantum system that is in some state $\psi$ and we perform a